kubeflow/website/content/en/docs/distributions/aws/aws-e2e.md

 kfctl apply -f {{% aws/config-file-aws-cognito %}} -V
 ```

 That shouldn't take a long time.
-There shouldn't by any errors, and when ready you can validate that you can see the kubeflow namespace by following command:
+There shouldn't be any errors, and when ready you can validate that you can see the kubeflow namespace by using the following command:
 ```
 kubectl -n kubeflow get all
 ```